 - Flavor: While the cherry flavor is front and center in this pie, you’ll enjoy the notes of vanilla and almond as well.
 Vanilla and almond extracts add richness and depth and a touch of lemon juice keeps the overall flavor fresh and bright.
 (Without it, the filling can taste a little flat.)
 A scoop of vanilla ice cream and a dollop of homemade whipped cream pair perfectly on top of a slice.

 - Texture: If you follow the recipe closely, this cherry pie filling is buttery, jammy, sturdy, and sliceable.
-You can use your favorite pie crust recipe, but I encourage you to try ours linked below.
+You can use your favorite pie crust recipe, but I encourage you to try mine linked below.
 We use a mix of shortening and butter because they work together to make the BEST crust.
 Butter adds flavor and flakiness, while shortening’s high melting point keeps the crust tender and workable.
 It’s my go-to crust for apple pie and pumpkin pie, too.
 If you don’t want to use shortening, try this all butter pie crust recipe instead.

 - Ease: It goes without saying that homemade pie is a labor of love, especially if you’re a beginner.
 Consider this recipe an activity– hopefully fun and definitely satisfying– and set aside several hours from start to finish.
 My time-saving tip is to prep the pie dough ahead of time because it needs to chill for at least 2 hours before you can roll it out.
 Plan accordingly if you want to include this cherry beauty in your lineup of Memorial Day recipes.

 Best Cherries to Use for Cherry Pie